 The 20th century saw lots of twists and turns to the barbershop business.
 When long hair was in style for men in the 60s and 70s, there was a decline in their popularity.
 Later, high style salons for men started to encroach on the traditional model.
 But more recently, there’s been an uptick.
 Especially among some cultures, barbershops are making a resurgence.
 In fact, in the last five years, there’s been growth in the industry, with expected earnings for 2019 to be $4 billion!1

 If you’ve always felt at home in a barber’s chair, maybe it’s time to step behind the chair.
 At Salon Success Academy, we’ll provide you with the training you need to work in this rewarding profession.
 Fill out the form to schedule a school tour today.
-We offer our Barbering Program at our Riverside, Upland, and West Covina campuses.
+We offer our Barbering Program at our Riverside and Upland campuses.